ARTICLES AND BOOKS BY WRITER BEN AROGUNDADE

 CAN WHITE BE BLACK?

 Obama's words have potentially far-reaching implications.
 By suggesting that contemporary blackness is defined by ones experience rather than their aesthetic, opens up the debate for other non-black groups that have been discriminated against to also define themselves as “black”.
-Author Roddy Doyle for example, famously described the Irish as “the niggers of Europe”.
+The writer Roddy Doyle for example, famously described the Irish as “the niggers of Europe”.

 SOUTH AFRICA IN CONTRAST